jojokarlin/Git_DRI_Jan_2017/gitaction.md

 If you have been working on multiple files, `git add --all` adds all files if you have many to be tracked.

 ## Git Commit

-To commit a file, type: `git commit` and your text editor should pop up for you to specify the kind of changes you are committing.
-Remember to save it!

-Or, you can type: `git commit -m "(add a message here about the commits you're making)"` to type the message directly in the command line without having to switch to your text editor.
+Type: `git commit -m "[add a message here about the commits you're making]"`

-Remember, being brief but descriptive about changes will let both you and your collaborators know the differences between your versions.
+Be brief but descriptive about changes in this version so that both you and your collaborators know the differences between your versions.

 Congrats!
 You've committed your first changes to your _local_ Git repo.

-To commit a bunch of files at a time, use the command:
+To commit and add at the same time, use the command:
  `git commit -a`
-`-a file` commits the file listed after `-a`.
+ `git commit -am "[message about the commits]"`

 ####You can practice by inserting these to your gitcheat.md file:
  - git status
  - git add
- - git commit -m "(message)"
+ - git commit -m "[message]"

 and even this command we will be explaining below
  - git push -u origin master